Weekly Digital Bulletin

 We focus prayers on the needs of our community both as a congregation and outside our walls.
 Each week we ask you to pray for the ministries and health of a church in our city, as well as a group of people who are likely to need the extra prayer support.

-Wichita Area Church: West Side Church of God
+Wichita Area Church: Woodland United Methodist Church

 We encourage you to find ways to engage your faith beyond Sundays.
 The things we focus on and the actions we take help form our faith, values, and lives.